-White Pine Weevil (Pissodes strobi) is one of our sneakiest conifer pests found in Ohio.
-Females spend the winter out of sight cooling their six heels in the duff beneath their pine or spruce targets.
+Female white pine weevils spend the winter out of sight cooling their six heels in the duff beneath their pine or spruce targets.
 As temperatures warm in the spring, they climb their hosts to feed and lay eggs in the terminals.
 Sap oozing from small holes in the terminals is a calling card of this weevil.

-Targeting the terminals with an insecticide to kill the females will prevent the egg laying activity.
+There are three effective suppression tools for reducing damage.
+The first is the application of a "borer spray" to the terminals to kill the females before they lay eggs.
 Effective products include those based on the active ingredients bifenthrin (e.g. Onyx), permethrin (e.g. Astro), or cyfluthrin (e.g. Tempo).
 A second application may be required depending on spring weather conditions and product label recommendations.